 Shut out the negative.
 Ever had to search for something that is spelt the same as another item but is completely unrelated and thus returns irrelevant results?
 The best way to counter this is by employing the minus sign (-).
 Similarly, if you want to search for a filetype, you can exclude those filetypes you don’t want by placing ‘-‘ infront eg -.mp3.

 But it’s not all about symbols.
 A choice word here and there can work wonders, too.
 If you only want to return results from a specific site, then attaching the word ‘site’ to the web address will search only that website eg site:www.vogue.com will only return pages from the Vogue website.

 Similarly, if you want results which are related or linked to a specific site, do as above but simply replace ‘site’ with either ‘related’ or ‘link’.
 The ‘link’ search is also a great way of seeing what sites have been linked to your website.
 And when all else fails, talk about the weather.
 By typing in ‘weather: london’, for example, you will get that city’s weather report.

-For these and more tips, head to the Church of Google.
+For these and more tips, head to the this blog article from Time.

 For more handy design and printing tips, head to your nearest Kwik Kopy Centre.